 Companies that have developed intangible assets (an invention or technical application) can deduct the development costs from the company's annual profits in the year in which the asset was developed.
-Under international pressure, including the OECD initiatives relating to Base Erosion and Profit Shifting, the Innovation Box regulations have been tightened up.
-The new rules for access to the innovation box apply from 01 January 2017 and their application has been to intangible fixed assets produced after 30 June 2016.
-The innovation box as a facility is in principle now only open to enterprises with actual economic activities in the Netherlands, where the intention is now only to grant a tax subsidy for an innovation developed in the own enterprise in the Netherlands.
+The innovation box as a facility is in principle now only open to enterprises with actual economic activities in the Netherlands, where the intention is only to grant a tax subsidy for an innovation developed in the own enterprise in the Netherlands.
 The innovation box benefits are then determined in the light of a ratio between qualifying and non-qualifying innovation expenditure (nexus break).